roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.14](/assets/images/posts/family-overview-14.png)

-Scansoriopterygians (meaning “climbing wing”) were an unusual group of tiny paravians that unlocked powered flight through a totally different strategy than birds.
+Scansoriopterygians (meaning “climbing wing”) were an unusual group of tiny paravians that glided using a totally different strategy than birds.
 Instead of using feathers as the flight surfaces, they had membranous wings like pterosaurs and bats, though the details of how the wings were supported differ between all three of those groups.
 The group has only been known since 2002, and the fact that they had membranous wings has only been known since 2015!

 ![fig-4.2](/assets/images/posts/Yi.png)